 Confidence against Cybersecurity Threats

-For any business, you consistently need to identify and assess any cybersecurity risk.
-When you are NIST compliant, you should have sufficiently clarified how your business would respond and bounce back after a cybersecurity incident.
-This translates to greater confidence in the face of cybersecurity threats, including malware and data breaches.
+All organizations need to identify and assess cybersecurity risks constantly.
+If they are NIST-compliant, they should have sufficiently clarified how they would respond to a cybersecurity incident and bounce back from it.
+That translates to greater confidence in the face of cybersecurity threats, including malware attacks and data breaches.

 Deflection of Fines

-NIST is a federal contract whose noncompliance is considered a breach of contract and can result in monetary damages and other adverse consequences.
-Compliance with the framework should ensure that you are safe from any litigation or fines.
+NIST is a federal contract.
+Noncompliance with the framework is thus considered a breach of contract with the government that can result in monetary damages and other adverse consequences.
+That said, fulfilling its mandates should ensure that an organization’s safety from related litigation or fines.

 Avoidance of Reputation Damage

-Data breaches not only have a serious impact on your bottom line but can damage your reputation and the trust your partners and consumers have in your business.
-Concisely, NIST compliance is part of proactive reputation management and should help avoid any reputation damages.
+Data breaches do not only severely impact on organizations’ bottom line but can damage their reputation as well.
+The latter can cost them to lose the trust of partners and consumers.
+Concisely, NIST compliance is part of proactive reputation management and should help organizations avoid suffering from reputation damage.

-As part of federal guidelines, companies must incorporate NIST compliance into their requirements during contacts.
-Compliance should therefore make it possible for your business to be eligible for more contracts within its niche.
-Additionally, it is paramount for businesses seeking to secure federal funding to comply with the different NIST frameworks in place.
+As part of federal guidelines, organizations must incorporate NIST compliance as a requirement in their contracts.
+Compliance also makes it possible for them to be eligible for more contracts within the government sector.
+In addition, it is paramount for organizations seeking to secure federal funding to comply with the NIST framework.

-To sum it up, NIST compliance refers to the adherence to IT security best practices and controls instituted by both the federal government and private enterprises.
-The special publication has its requirements mapped up across 14 security control families expected to ensure system and information integrity and security.
-Altogether, noncompliance with the NIST frameworks in place may have adverse consequences, including fines, litigation, and compromise to the IT infrastructure.
-Besides, from a marketing perspective, compliance makes your business appear more security-conscious than competitors, thus attracting the security-conscious consumer.
+To sum up, NIST compliance refers to adhering to the IT security best practices and controls that both the federal government and private enterprises agreed to.
+The framework has specific requirements mapped out into 14 security control families that aim to ensure system and information integrity and security.
+Altogether, NIST noncompliance may have adverse consequences, including fines, litigation, and potential infrastructure compromise.
+From a marketing perspective, compliance allows organizations to appear more security-conscious than their competitors, thus attracting the security-conscious consumers.